funkyfuture/deck-chores/docs/usage.rst

 date       a :ref:`date` definition env        this namespace holds environment variables that are set on the
            command's context
-interval   a :ref:`interval` definition jitter     the maximum length of a random delay before each job's execution (in
+interval   an :ref:`interval` definition jitter     the maximum length of a random delay before each job's execution (in
-           conjunction with a :ref:`cron` or :ref:`interval` trigger); can be either a number that define seconds or numbers with a subsequent time unit indicator like the :ref:`interval` trigger can be defined with max the maximum of simultaneously running command instances, defaults to :envvar:`DEFAULT_MAX` timezone   the timezone that the trigger relates to, defaults to :envvar:`TIMEZONE` user       the user to run the command; see :ref:`the user option <options-user>` for details
+           conjunction with a :ref:`cron` or :ref:`interval` trigger); can be either a number that define seconds or a number with a subsequent time unit indicator like the :ref:`interval` trigger max        the maximum of simultaneously running command instances, defaults to :envvar:`DEFAULT_MAX` timezone   the timezone that the trigger relates to, defaults to :envvar:`TIMEZONE` user       the user to run the command; see :ref:`the user option <options-user>` for details